BROSE-Uninc/REDCAR/docs/index.md

 We won't talk about [_empirical_](https://www.nature.com/news/announcement-reducing-our-irreproducibility-1.12852) or [_statistical_](https://science.sciencemag.org/content/343/6168/229) reproducibility but instead [_computational reproducibility_](https://web.stanford.edu/~vcs/talks/Census2017-STODDEN.pdf) \[[4](https://aip.scitation.org/doi/abs/10.1109/MCSE.2012.82?journalCode=csx)\].

 Alright.
-Now you understand what reproducibility is and what it's important.
+Now you understand what reproducibility is in this project and why it's important.
 But what are the ways to ensure it?
 In short, you need to follow the rules described in \[[1](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003285)\], and use the tools and practices that were developed for that \(see, e.g., \[[5](https://books.google.nl/books?hl=en&lr=&id=JcmSAwAAQBAJ&oi=fnd&pg=PP1&dq=implementing+reproducible+research&ots=ym1btRtPJE&sig=tR2_-mmsrsZUwXwEHXYIrYz_HT4&redir_esc=y#v=onepage&q=implementing%20reproducible%20research&f=false)\]\).
 But in the REDCAR project, you'll find a bit more than that.

 ## REDCAR

-With the REDCAR project, we're aimed at achieving more than reproducibility 😎.
-We realize how important is the **structure** of the study, **code formatting**, and whether it's **easily accessible** by other researchers or the general public.
+With the REDCAR project, we're aimed at achieving more than just reproducibility 😎.
+We realize how important is the **structure** of the study, **code formatting**, and whether it's **easily accessible** by other researchers or general public.
 We translated these additional principles into 2 extra components: understandable and shared \(see Figure on top\).

 Understandable here stands for how easily others can figure out that you have done.
-For example, if your project folder looks like [this](https://github.com/mikhailsirenko/REDCAR/blob/master/.gitbook/assets/folder-mess.png), then "Houston, we have a problem."
+For example, if your project folder looks like [this](), then "Houston, we have a problem."
 The same holds for the code.
 It's much easier to reuse and modify a program that was written in compliance with coding standards.
 You met two variables `d = 5` and `elapsed_time_in_days = 5`.
 Which one is better?

-If you want to share the results of your computational research, there may be no need to install Anaconda Distribution or NetLogo.
+If you want to share the results of your computational research, there is no need to install Anaconda Distribution or NetLogo anymore.
 Instead, you can use such instruments as [Binder Project](https://mybinder.org/), [Google Colab](https://colab.research.google.com/) or [NetLogo Web](https://netlogoweb.org/).
-All of them allow a person to execute the code in the cloud and therefore significantly simplify the process sharing and collaboration.
+All of them allow a person to execute the code in the cloud and therefore significantly simplify the processes of sharing and collaboration.

-‌We linked all these 3 components into a system and supervised them with tools and practices.
-They are distributed across 3 workshops and can be found in the directories with corresponding names.
-By following the workshops in a sequential manner, you will ensure that your research a\). reproducible, b\). more easily understandable, c\). accessible to others.
+‌We linked all these 3 components into a system and distributed them across 3 workshops that can be found in the directories with corresponding names.
+By following the workshops in a sequential manner, you will ensure that your research a\). more easily understandable, b\). reproducible, c\). accessible to others.

 <!-- ```text
 ├── 1-reproducible